lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

     |   |-- plant_order_templates.xml (xml report templates)

-The complete tree of our Odoo module therefore looks like
+The complete tree of our Konvergo ERP module therefore looks like